Baby Shaking Head Side-To-Side: Why They Do It And How To Stop

 3. While breastfeeding

-While breastfeeding, babies may shake their head to latch.
+While breastfeeding, babies may shake their heads to latch.
 It can be one of the first head movements babies may make.
 During nursing, they might also shake their head as a gesture to express excitement.
 Though your baby may support and move their head side to side, you should support their head while feeding until the age of three months.

 4. Playing and interaction